 3. What does a home inspection cost?

 Prices will vary for larger or older (vintage) homes, distance traveled to the inspection site, and multiple crawl spaces and outbuildings .
-We will provide an exact price when you call us.
+Call or text me with these details and I will provide an exact price when I call you back.

 4. What will the inspection cover?

 As an Oregon Certified Home Inspector; and as the holder of a Residential Specialty Contractor License, my inspections are regulated by Oregon law and the Construction Contractors Board.
 I also conduct all inspections according to the standards of inspection and ethical practices of the Oregon Real Estate Inspectors Association (OREIA).
 This assures you, the customer, that I will conduct a thorough inspection of your home.
 My commitment is to give you a complete, honest assessment of the condition of the home at the time of inspection.
 Included in your home inspection checklist will be an evaluation of the following:

 Most inspections take 4 hours+ on-site, and post-inspection I typically spend 3-4 office hours generating your report.
 You can expect the final 40-50 page Residential Property Inspection Report with embedded, digital photos to be emailed to you by the next morning.

 6. What else should I know about a home inspection?

 Here are a few things to keep in mind as you consider having an inspection performed: